arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

     double repair_time[h];
 ~~~

 Time required to repair or replace the pole after failure.
+Includes time to identify the failure and reach the site.

 ### `wind_speed`